Photography Life

 NIKON D780 + VR 45mm f/1.8G @ 45mm, ISO 100, 1/3, f/7.1

 Overall, Tamron has done an amazing job with the build quality and handling of the lens.
-We used this lens on the Nikon D780 DSLR, as well as on the Nikon Z-series cameras with the FTZ adapter, and it handled very well, as expected.
+We used this lens on the Nikon D780 DSLR and the Nikon Z-series cameras with the FTZ adapter, and it handled very well, as expected.

 Vibration Compensation / Image Stabilization

-As I have already pointed out, the Tamron SP 45mm f/1.8 Di VC USD is a pretty unique offering, because it comes with optical image stabilization – something no other F-mount lens does.
-We have previously written a number of articles on the benefits of image stabilization, and how useful it can be in the field, even when using wide-angle lenses.
-This makes the SP 45mm f/1.8 truly stand out, especially when using it in low-light situations.
-Wedding and event photographers struggle quite a bit when shooting indoors, or outdoors in low-light, so having an image-stabilized setup is always an advantage.
+As I have already pointed out, the Tamron SP 45mm f/1.8 Di VC USD is unique because it comes with optical image stabilization – something no other F-mount lens does.
+We have previously written several articles on the benefits of image stabilization and its usefulness in the field, even when using wide-angle lenses.
+This makes the SP 45mm f/1.8 stand out, especially in low-light situations.
+Wedding and event photographers struggle quite a bit when shooting indoors or outdoors in low light, so having an image-stabilized setup is always an advantage.

-However, it seems like every image stabilization has its pros and cons, and the Tamron SP 45mm f/1.8 is not an exception.
-First of all, if you are planning to use the lens on a tripod, always make sure to turn vibration compensation (VC switch on the lens) off.
-Since the lens has no way of detecting tripod use, it will continue to try to stabilize the lens, resulting in blurry images.
+However, every image stabilization seems to have pros and cons, and the Tamron SP 45mm f/1.8 is no exception.
+First, if you plan to use the lens on a tripod, always turn the vibration compensation (VC switch on the lens) off.
+Since the lens cannot detect tripod use, it will continue to try to stabilize the lens, resulting in blurry images.
 Second, if you don’t let the lens stabilize a little first and just shoot away, you might end up with slightly blurry images, especially in the slow shutter speed range.
-Lastly, don’t forget to turn off image stabilization when using it on a camera with built-in image stabilization (such as the Nikon Z6 or Z7), since the two systems might end up working against each other.
+Lastly, don’t forget to turn off image stabilization when using it on a camera with built-in image stabilization (such as the Nikon Z6 or Z7) since the two systems might end up working against each other.

 Tamron-45mm-f1-8-G-VR-Sample-7